 I am ready for Ash Wednesday.
 I always like to start early as a symbol of solidarity with friends in Australia and New Zealand for whom the day has already dawned.

 Lent and Easter celebrates the ultimate gift of God’s love.
-In my Monday Meditation this week I asked What am I afraid of?
-Today and as I ponder the season of Lent I wonder how my fears have restricted God’s love being expressed in my life: What do I need to give up in order for God’s love to be fully realized in my life?
+In my Monday Meditation this week, I asked, What am I afraid of?
+Today, and as I ponder the season of Lent, I wonder how my fears have restricted God’s love from being expressed in my life: What do I need to give up in order for God’s love to be fully realized in my life?